 7 Best Ways To Use 80,000 Points with the Chase Sapphire Reserve

 We may be compensated when you click on product links, such as credit cards, from one or more of our advertising partners.
 Terms apply to the offers below.
 See our Advertising Policy for more about our partners, how we make money, and our rating methodology.
 Opinions and recommendations are ours alone.

 The Chase Sapphire Reserve® is one of the most popular credit cards on the market and has been for several years.

 This card earns valuable Chase Ultimate Rewards points that can be transferred to both airline and hotel partners for award flights and hotel stays.

 Additionally, you can use your Chase Ultimate Rewards points through the Chase travel portal at a rate of 1.5 cents per point, which can be particularly useful when there are cheap cash flights available.
-For example, a 60,000-point sign-up bonus (if used via Chase’s travel portal) is worth $900.

 Let’s take a look at how many Ultimate Rewards points you can expect to earn quickly once you have been approved for the card — and how you can get some great value out of those points.

 A top player in the high-end premium travel credit card space that earns 3x points on travel and dining while offering top luxury perks.

 Earn 60,000 bonus points after you spend $4,000 on purchases in the first 3 months from account opening.